 Did you know what ATM stood for?
 Then hopefully you’ve never made the error of calling one an “ATM machine” — that would be “Automated Teller Machine machine,” which is redundant and grammatically incorrect.

-ATMs Were Originally Mainly Used By Gamblers and Prostitutes
+ATMs Were Originally Mainly Used by Gamblers and Call Girls

 The original ATM was thought by experts to be the Bankograph machine, invented by businessman Luther Simjian to be able to accept cash or check deposits at all hours.
 He sold his machine to a New York City bank in 1960, but the idea didn’t really catch on with most customers.

-“The only people using the machines were prostitutes and gamblers who didn’t want to deal with tellers face to face,” Simjian told the History channel.
+“The only people using the machines were [call girls] and gamblers who didn’t want to deal with tellers face to face,” Simjian told the History channel.

 You have a relaxing bath to thank for how we use ATMs today.
 Simjian’s machine was useful for people who wanted to make deposits, but it took another inventor to create a machine that could dispense cash.
 That inventor was John Shepherd-Barron, who got the idea for a cash-dispensing machine while taking a bath.
 He sold his idea to the London-based Barclay bank.

 Shepherd-Barron’s Machines Required Using Slips Coated in a Radioactive Material

 Early machines used check slips rather than debit cards for users to get permission to withdraw funds.
 And these checks were impregnated with the radioactive isotope carbon 14, Time reported.